Getting Started with Zubo

 Tools

-- 20+ built-in tools including shell command execution, file I/O (read, write, list, search), web search (DuckDuckGo, Brave, Google), HTTP requests, memory read/write/search, secrets management, and cron job scheduling.
+- 25+ built-in tools including shell command execution, file I/O (read, write, list, search), web search (DuckDuckGo, Brave, Google), HTTP requests, memory read/write/search, secrets management, cron job scheduling, code interpreter, image generation, knowledge graph, and webhook management.

 safe,sensitive, anddangerous.
 Dangerous operations require explicit confirmation tokens.